-- 2.34 These requirements will need to be delivered as part of the delivery of housing allocations and / or through the District / Town / Parish Council working with their partners. - 2.35 Outdoor sport facilities are not analysed as part of the Open Space Strategy & Assessment as a different methodology in line with national guidance (Sport England) is prescribed and contained in a separate standalone Playing Pitch Strategy (PPS).
-This document will be updated in due course.
+- These requirements will need to be delivered as part of the delivery of housing allocations, planning permissions and / or through the District / Town / Parish Council working with their partners.
+Development proposals should give consideration to the requirements above, and also the need to provide quality onsite open space on new developments.
+The availability of open space in and around the locality of the proposal site and the impact of new development on existing open spaces will help inform these requirements.
+This will ensure that new development has access to good quality open space.
+These requirements will need to be delivered as part of the delivery of housing allocations, and/or through the District/Town/Parish Council working with their its partners. - 2.35 Outdoor sport facilities are not analysed as part of the Open Space Strategy & Assessment as a different methodology in line with national guidance (Sport England) is prescribed and contained in a separate standalone Playing Pitch Strategy (PPS).
+This document will-be updated in due course is currently being updated and due to be published in Winter 2023/24.